niran/larpcoin-toolkit/README.md

 - [ ] Goalposts contract for swapping incoming tokens for the larpcoin and depositing in slowlock
 - [ ] Basic next.js larpcoin landing page
 - [ ] Mint from landing page
+- [ ] Mint from Farcaster frame
 - [ ] Buy larpcoin from landing page
+- [ ] Buy larpcoin from Farcaster frame
 - [ ] Admin: UI to accept larpcoins from goalposts
 - [ ] PvP: Specify which faction's goalposts to credit when minting
 - [ ] PvP: Sorting Hat contract for auto-assigning factions